andreww/fox/DoX/Compilation.md

     wxml_lib
     wcml_lib

+##Testing

+Two test-suites are supplied; one in `common/test` and one in `wxml/test`.
+In both cases, `cd` to the relevant directory and then run `./run_tests.sh`.

+The tests will run and then print out the number of passes and fails.
+Details of failing tests may be found in the file `failed.out`.

+Known failures:
+* `test_xml_Close_2` sometimes unexpectedly fails - this is not a problem, ignore it.
+* On Lahey, 16 tests in `wxml/test` will fail - this is a flaw in the testsuite, the library is actually working correctly.
+Please ignore this problem.

+If any other failures occur, please send a message to the mailing list (<FoX@lists.uszla.me.uk>) with details of compiler, hardware platform, and the nature of the failure.

 ##Linking to an existing program

 * The files all having been compiled and installed, you need to link them into your program.